How to stay on time at online meetings

 • Support the meeting’s scheduled ending time.

 Besides meeting-wide agreements, agreements about processes you will use during the meeting are very important.
-Create agreement and a clear understanding about how participants will:
+Create agreement and a clear understanding of how participants will:

 • take turns to speak;